 In the past, if you have ever heard the word ‘meditation’, you would probably associate it with a skinny bald man sitting on a cushion with his legs crossed at a distorted angle and with his eyes closed, making strange loops with his fingers and humming: maybe someone like this guy?
-Maybe you are like many people who struggle to grasp the concept behind it at first?
-Traditionally, it has been labelled as a discipline practiced by happy-clappy hippies who were trying to be at one with nature.
+Maybe you are like many people who struggle to grasp the concept behind it at first.
+Traditionally, it has been labeled as a discipline practiced by happy-clappy hippies who were trying to be at one with nature.
 So, naturally, many of the DMC coaches and students are initially quite perplexed when they are encouraged to practice mindfulness as part of their daily routine.

 It’s normal to be skeptical in the beginning or to ask questions like: